 Plus, hello gorgeous… look at that golden brown goodness!

 I also love that there are now pure organic brands of maple syrup in almost any store you go into today.
-My favorite brand of pure maple syrup is without a doubt Crown Maple Syrup.
+My favorite brand of pure maple syrup at the moment is Crown Maple Syrup.
 Why?
-Because unlike most maple that comes from Vermont, (which is also great), Crown Maple Syrup comes the Hudson Valley in New York (my favorite state ever!) where the sweetest maple trees in the world grow.
+Because unlike most maple syrups that come from Vermont, (which can also be great), Crown Maple Syrup comes the Hudson Valley in New York (my favorite state ever!) where the sweetest maple trees in the world grow.